saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#user">User</a></td>
 <td>

-An user instance with new password.
+A user instance with new password.

 </td>
 </tr>